 The defensive team may field a maximum of ten (10) players which is a modification to LL Rule 1.01.
-At nine players one has to be the catcher, at ten the 10th can be the 4th OF.
-If using ten players, the team must use four (4) outfielders – no short fielders are allowed.
+At nine players one has to be the catcher, at ten the 10th can be the 4th OF. – Outfield positions are defined as left field, left-center field, right-center field, and right field.
+No “short” outfielders are allowed.

 LL Rule 4.03(c) is modified such that outfielders must play approximately 20 feet or more beyond the base path which typically means that players must be stationed in the outfield grass.